vizzuhq/ipyvizzu/docs/tutorial/sorting.md

 When switching the order of dimensions on the x-axis ipyvizzu will rearrange the elements according to this new logic.

+!!! note
-**Note:** The legend is automatically removed during the animation.
+    The legend is automatically removed during the animation.

 <div id="tutorial_05"></div>